sagisruthi08-hash/AI-Disease-Detection-Project/README.md

 # AI-Disease-Detection-Project

-This project uses Python and machine learning techniques to detect diseases from medical datasets.
-It analyzes patient health parameters such as glucose, blood pressure, BMI, and age to predict diseases accurately.
-The system includes data preprocessing, analysis, visualization, model training, and prediction using AI algorithms.
+This project analyzes medical datasets to detect diseases using machine learning techniques.
+It checks health parameters like glucose level, blood pressure, BMI, and age to predict diseases accurately.

+Goal: Help in early disease detection and support healthcare decision-making using AI.

+Tools used: Python, Jupyter Notebook, Pandas, Matplotlib, Scikit-learn

+Note: This project is built using Python and machine learning.
+Future versions will include advanced AI models and improved prediction accuracy.